Director of Stories

 October 17 - November 7, 2021 (in rotating repertory)

 Two plays set against the backdrop of WWII.
 In Dear Jack, Dear Louise, we meet U.S. army doctor Jacob Ludwig who begins a correspondence with an emerging Broadway actor Louise Rabiner.
-The play follows their love story and their challenges as they attempt to cross miles and meet in person.
-In Hold These Truths we meet Japanese American college student Gordon Hirabayashi who fights the US government's orders to forcibly remove and mass incarcerate all people of Japanese ancestry on the West Coast.
+The play follows their love story against the obstacle of war.
+In Hold These Truths we meet Japanese American college student Gordon Hirabayashi who fights the US government's orders to forcibly remove and incarcerate all people of Japanese ancestry, including American citizens, on the West Coast.
 The two stories are launched in 1942, yet the experiences of the three real-life Americans featured in these stories are extremely disparate, demonstrating the multifaceted nature of life in the United States.
 Love and victory coexist with hate and the painful, important and ongoing pursuit of liberty and justice for all.
 Then as today.
-In directing these two stories in rep Seema hopes to widen the lens so we see and embrace more of America, this complex, complicated, and beautiful country.
-Ticket information may be found here.
+Read more about these shows here.

 Shakespeare in Clark Park, Philadelphia, PA